 May is American Stroke Month

-For more than 100 years, the American Heart Association has been dedicated to helping people live longer, healthier lives.
-This May, we have assembled toolkits and a curriculum of webinars to provide additional stroke-focused learning for you and your teams.
+For more than a century, the American Heart Association® has been committed to helping people live longer, healthier lives.
+This May, we are expanding that mission with curated toolkits with robust professional and patient stroke related education.
+We will also be offering continuing education activities to provide additional stroke-focused learning for you and your teams.

 May is American stroke awareness month